climatescope/climatescope.org/app/_en_country/pakistan.md

 ###Score summary

 Pakistan scored 1.87 in Climatescope 2016, a slight increase on the previous survey.
-It is placed 12<sup>th</sup> on the list of countries overall, one place higher than in 2015.
+It was placed 12<sup>th</sup> on the list of countries overall, one place higher than in 2015.
 Its best performance was on Low-Carbon Business & Clean Energy Value Chains Parameter III.

 The country’s score on Parameter I increased and it gained three places in the order to rank 13<sup>th</sup>.
 This reflects a strong set of clean energy policies and extensive distributed clean energy regulatory framework, but also weaknesses in its power sector structure.